-Changing a patient's position in bed every 2 hours helps keep blood flowing to their skin.
-This helps their skin stay healthy and prevents bedsores.
+Changing a patient's position in bed every 2 hours helps keep blood flowing.
+This helps the skin stay healthy and prevents bedsores.

 You may need to repeat steps 3 and 4 until the patient is in the right position.

 Avent Y. Spotlight on prevention: Pressure Ulcers.
 Nursing Made Incredibly Easy.
-2010 Sept:8(5);21-29.
+2010 Sept 8(5);21-29.

 Smith-Temple J, Johnson JY, eds.
 Nurses' Guide to Clinical Procedures.
 5th ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2006:chap 9.

 Update Date 2/4/2014

 Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.